 Physical Therapy Guide to De Quervain’s Tendinitis

-De Quervain's tendinitis is a common condition involving tendons of the wrist.
-Tendons are tough cords or bands of connective tissue that attach muscles to a bone.
-The thumb and wrist extensor tendons (Abductor Pollicus Longus and Extensor Pollicus Brevis) are encased in a "sheath" or a tunnel at the wrist, which keeps the tendons in place.
+De Quervain's tendinitis is a common condition that involves tendons in the wrist.
+Tendons are tough cords or bands of tissue that attach muscles to a bone.
+The thumb and wrist tendons are encased in a sheath or a tunnel that keeps them in place.
 De Quervain's tendinitis results when the tendons become inflamed or thickened from overload or repeated use.
 This makes it difficult for the tendons to slide through the tunnel.
 The condition can occur suddenly or over a period of time.
 Grasping or extending the thumb (pulling it back as when giving a thumbs-up sign) causes pain.

 - Chronic overuse of the hand.